Hamilton-Jacobi Theorems for Regular Controlled Hamiltonian System and Its Reduced Systems: Introduction

 A brief of outline of this paper is as follows.
-In the second section, we first review some relevant definitions and basic facts about RCH systems and RCH-equivalence, then give a key lemma, which is obtained by a careful modification for the corresponding result of Abraham and Marsden in \cite{abma78}, then prove a Hamilton-Jacobi theorem for RCH system on cotangent bundle of a configuration manifold, by using the symplectic form and above lemma.
-This result is an extension of the geometric version of Hamilton-Jacobi theorem for Hamiltonian system given in Wang \cite{wa13a}.
-From the third section we begin to discuss the regular reducible RCH systems with symmetry by combining with the Hamilton-Jacobi theory and regular symplectic reduction theory for RCH system.
-The regular point and regular orbit reducible RCH systems with symmetry are considered respectively in the third section and the fourth section, and give the Hamilton-Jacobi theorems of regular point and regular orbit reduced RCH systems by using the reduced symplectic forms.
-As the applications of the theoretical results, in fifth section, we consider the regular point reducible RCH system on the generalization of a Lie group, and give the Hamilton-Jacobi theorem of the reduced system.
-In particular, we show the Hamilton-Jacobi equations of rigid body and heavy top with internal rotors on the generalization of rotation group $\textmd{SO}(3)$ and on the generalization of Euclidean group $\textmd{SE}(3)$ by calculation in detail, respectively.
-These equations are more complex than that of Hamiltonian system without control, which describe explicitly the effect on controls in regular symplectic reduction and Hamilton-Jacobi theory.
-These research work develop the reduction and Hamilton-Jacobi theory of RCH systems with symmetry and make us have much deeper understanding and recognition for the structure of Hamiltonian systems and RCH systems.
+In the second section, we first review some relevant definitions and basic facts about the RCH systems and RCH-equivalence, then prove a key lemma, which is an important tool for the proofs of two types of Hamilton-Jacobi theorems of the RCH system and its regular reduced systems.
+Then we derive precisely the geometric constraint conditions of canonical symplectic form for the dynamical vector fields of an RCH system on the cotangent bundle of a configuration manifold, that is, the two types of Hamilton-Jacobi equation for an RCH system.
+Moreover, in the third section, in order to describe the impact of different geometric structures for the Hamilton-Jacobi theorem, we prove two types of Hamilton-Jacobi theorem for a controlled magnetic Hamiltonian (CMH) system, by using the magnetic symplectic form and the magnetic Hamiltonian vector field.
+From the fourth section we begin to discuss the regular reducible RCH system with symmetry and momentum map, by combining with the Hamilton-Jacobi theory and regular symplectic reduction theory for RCH system, and the two types of Hamilton-Jacobi equations for the $R_p$-reduced and $R_o$-reduced RCH systems are obtained respectively in the fourth section and the fifth section, by using the reduced symplectic forms and the regular reducible dynamical vector fields.
+These results are the development of the two types of Hamilton-Jacobi theorems for a Hamiltonian system and its reduced systems given in Wang \cite{wa17}.
+In particular, we prove that the RCH-equivalence for the RCH system, and RpCH-equivalence and RoCH-equivalence for the regular reducible RCH systems with symmetries, leave the solutions of corresponding Hamilton-Jacobi equations invariant.
+Finally, as the applications of the theoretical results, in sixth section, we consider the regular point reducible RCH system on the generalization of a Lie group, and derive precisely the regular point reduction and the two types of Hamilton-Jacobi equation for the reduced system.
+In particular, we show the Type I and Type II of Hamilton-Jacobi equations for the $R_p$-reduced controlled rigid body-rotor system and the $R_p$-reduced controlled heavy top-rotor system on the generalization of rotation group $\textmd{SO}(3)$ and on the generalization of Euclidean group $\textmd{SE}(3)$ by calculation in detail, respectively.
+These research work reveal the deeply internal relationships of the geometrical structures of phase spaces, the dynamical vector fields and controls of the RCH system, and develop the theory and application of the regular symplectic reduction and Hamilton-Jacobi theory for the RCH systems with symmetries, and make us have much deeper understanding and recognition for the structure of Hamiltonian systems and RCH systems.